Updated: Jan 18

 Everything that you experience in this life is happening inside of you.
 You are the perceiver of experience.
 The experience of guilt, or shame, or exhilaration and joy, are yours alone.
 No one can experience what you are experiencing, even if they are sitting right next to you in the same movie theater watching the same movie.
 You cannot see through their eyes, nor they through yours.
 They can not feel what you are feeling because your emotions are based on your sensory perception and filtered through your personal beliefs.

 You always have a choice as to how you prefer to feel about anything and everything.
-So ask yourself, does it make me feel good to think this way about this subject or might I feel better to think differently about it.
+So ask yourself, does it make me feel good to think this way about this subject or might I feel better if I were to think differently about it.
 Even the slightest improvement in your direction of thought about a thing changes your experience of everything.

 You are choosing, at every moment, how you would like to experience the world!